How Do Pensions And Life Insurance Work Together?

 Defined Contribution Pension Schemes

-If you are making regular payments, when you pass away, there may be some money left in the fund.
-This money is yours; it doesn’t disappear or become the property of the company managing the fund.
+If you make regular payments, some money may remain in the fund when you pass away.
+This money is yours; it doesn’t disappear or become the company’s property managing the fund.
 So, what happens to it?

 There are three options:

-• The first is that it can simply change beneficiaries and continue regular payments to your spouse until it runs out.
+• First, it can change beneficiaries and continue regular payments to your spouse until the funds are depleted.

 • The second is that it can pay out the remainder in a lump sum, again to your spouse or other beneficiary.